hurnhu/clrbrowser/README.md

 clrbrowser
 ==========

-installer for clrbrowser, orignal owner. https://github.com/kc5nra
+this is a installer for the clrbrowser, make sure to check out the orignal creator of the clrbrowser here! https://github.com/kc5nra